 Report on the Audit of Standalone Financial Statements

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone Ind AS financial statements give theinformation required by the Act in the manner so required and give a true and fair view inconformity with the accounting principles generally accepted inIndia of the state of affairs of the Company as at 31st March 2019 and its profit total comprehensive incomeits cash flows and the changes in equity for the year ended onthat date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 ("the Act") in the manner so required and give a true andfair view in conformity in conformity with Indian Accounting Standards prescribed underSection 133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015as amended ("Ind AS") and other accounting principles generally accepted inIndia of the state of affairs of the Company as at March 31 2022 and its Profit andOther total Comprehensive Income Changes in Equity and Cash Flows for the year ended onthat date.

 Basis of Opinion

 We conducted our audit in accordance with the Standards on Auditing specified underSection 143(10) of the Act.
 Our responsibilities under those Standards are furtherdescribed in the Auditor's Responsibilities for the Audit of the Financial Statementssection of our report.
 We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India (ICAI) together with theethical requirements that are relevant to our audit of the financial statements under theprovisions of the Companies Act 2013 and the Rules thereunder and we have fulfilled ourother ethical responsibilities in accordance with the requirements and the ICAI's Code ofEthics.
 We believe that the audit evidence we have obtained is sufficient and appropriateto provide a basis for our audit opinion on the financial statements.

 Information Other than the Financial Statements and Auditor's Report Thereon

-The Company's Board of Directors is responsible for the otherinformation.
-The other information comprises the Board's report including Annexure to Board Report andShareholders Information but does not include the financial statements and our auditor'sreport thereon.
+The Company's Board of Directors is responsible for the other information.
+The otherinformation comprises the Board's report including Annexure to Board Report andShareholders Information but does not include the financial statements and our auditor'sreport thereon.

 Our opinion on the financial statements does not cover the other information and we donot express any form of assurance conclusion thereon.

 In connection with our audit of the financial statements our responsibility is to readthe other information and in doing so consider whether the other information ismaterially inconsistent with the financial statements or our knowledge obtained during thecourse of our audit or otherwise appears to be materially misstated.

 If based on the work we have performed on the other information obtained prior to thedate of this auditor's report we conclude that there is a material misstatement of thisother information we are required to report that fact.
 We have nothing to report in thisregard.

 Responsibility of Management for the Financial Statements

-The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ('the Act') with respect to the preparation ofthese financial statements that give a true and fair view of thefinancial position financial performance and cash flows of theCompany in accordance with the accounting principles generally accepted in Indiaincluding the Accounting Standards (Ind AS) referred to in Section 133 of the Act readwith relevant rules made thereunder.
+The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese financial statements that give a true and fair view of the financial positionfinancial performance total comprehensive income changes in equity and cash flows of theCompany in accordance with the accounting principles generally accepted in Indiaincluding the Accounting Standards (Ind AS) specified under Section 133 of the Act readwith relevant rules made thereunder.

-This responsibility includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding the assets of the Company andfor preventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgements and estimates that are reasonable andprudent; and design implementation and maintenance of internal financialcontrols that were operating effectively for ensuring accuracy and completeness ofthe accounting records relevant to the preparation and presentation of the standalone Ind ASfinancial statements that give a true and fair view and are free from material misstatement whetherdue to fraud or error.
+This responsibility also includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding the assets of the Company andfor preventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness ofthe accounting records relevant to the preparation and presentation of the financialstatements that give a true and fair view and are free from material misstatement whetherdue to fraud or error.

 In preparing the financial statements the management is responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless themanagement either intends to liquidate the Company or to cease operations or has norealistic alternative but to do so.
-The Board of Directors are alsoresponsible for overseeing the Company's financial reporting process.

-Auditors' Responsibility for the Audit of Financial Statements
+Auditor's Responsibilities for the Audit of the Financial Statements

 Our objectives are to obtain reasonable assurance about whether the financialstatements as a whole are free from material misstatement whether due to fraud or errorand to issue an auditor's report that includes our opinion.
 Reasonable assurance is a highlevel of assurance but is not a guarantee that an audit conducted in accordance with SAswill always detect a material misstatement when it exists.
 Misstatements can arise fromfraud or error and are considered material if individually or in the aggregate theycould reasonably be expected to influence the economic decisions of users taken on thebasis of these financial statements.

 As part of an audit in accordance with SAs we exercise professional judgment andmaintain professional scepticism throughout the audit.
 We also:

 Identify and assess the risks of material misstatement of the financialstatements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is sufficient and appropriate to provide abasis for our opinion.
 The risk of not detecting a material misstatement resulting fromfraud is higher than for one resulting from error as fraud may involve collusionforgery intentional omissions misrepresentations or the override of internal control.

-Obtain an understanding of internal controls relevant to the audit inorder to design audit procedures that are appropriate in the circumstances.
-Under section143(3)(i)of the Act we are also responsible for expressing our opinion on whether the Company hasadequate internal financial controls system in place and the operating effectiveness ofsuch controls.
+Obtain an understanding of internal controls relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
+Under section 143(3)(i)of the Act we are also responsible for expressing our opinion on whether the Company hasadequate internal financial controls system in place and the operating effectiveness ofsuch controls.

 Evaluate the appropriateness of accounting policies used and the reasonablenessof accounting estimates and related disclosures made by management.

 Conclude on the appropriateness of management's use of the going concern basisof accounting and based on the audit evidence obtained whether a material uncertaintyexists related to events or conditions that may cast significant doubt on the Company'sability to continue as a going concern.
-If we conclude that a material uncertainty existswe are required to draw attention in our auditor's report to therelated disclosures in the financial statements or if such disclosures are inadequate tomodify our opinion.Our conclusions are based on the audit evidence obtained up to thedate of our auditor'sreport.
-However future events or conditions may cause the Company to cease to continue as a going concern.
+If we conclude that a material uncertainty existswe are required to draw attention in our auditor's report to the related disclosures inthe financial statements or if such disclosures are inadequate to modify our opinion.Our conclusions are based on the audit evidence obtained up to the date of our auditor'sreport.
+However future events or conditions may cause the Company to cease to continue asa going concern.

 Evaluate the overall presentation structure and content of the financialstatements including the disclosures and whether the financial statements represent theunderlying transactions and events in a manner that achieves fair presentation.

 We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant audit findings including anysignificant deficiencies in internal control that we identify during our audit.

-We also provide those charged with governance with a statement that wehave complied with relevant ethical requirements regarding independence and to communicate with themall relationships and other matters that may reasonably be thought to bear on ourindependence and where applicable related safeguards.
+We also provide those charged with governance with a statement that we have compliedwith relevant ethical requirements regarding independence and to communicate with themall relationships and other matters that may reasonably be thought to bear on ourindependence and where applicable related safeguards.

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016(the Order) and issued by the Central Government of India in terms ofsubsection (11) of Section 143 of the Act I give in the Annexure 'A' a statement on thematters specified in paragraph 3 and 4 of the said Order to the extent applicable.
+1. As required by the Companies (Auditor's Report) Order 2020 ("the Order")issued by the Central Government of India in terms of sub- section (11) of section 143 ofthe Act we give in the "Annexure A" a statement on the matters specified inparagraphs 3 and 4 of the Order.

 2. As required by Section 143(3) of the Act we report that: